Last Updated on

 Some people have a notion that raising birds is stressful and requires much attention.
 Well, it does require attention, but it is not overwhelming or impossible to keep your birds clean and healthy before going to work.
 As a raiser/keeper, you need to understand that birds have some basic needs that need to be met on a daily, monthly, yearly, and seasonal basis.
 Here are some basic tips to keep both your hens and barn healthy and clean.

 - Daily health and care: hens require water every day to stay hale and healthy.
-Ensure you supply your birds with fresh and clean water daily.
+Ensure you supply your birds with fresh and clean water daily by choosing the right waterer for your pen.
 Because they are very picky, they will not drink dirty water.
 Likewise, check to see how each bird is behaving.
 If you notice any abnormality like inactivity, book a visit with your veterinarian.
 There should also be a nesting box in your chicken barn where they can lay their eggs.
 This way, you can easily pick the eggs without any stress.
 You can even prevent predators by picking the eggs daily.

 - Monthly care: emphasis should always be on cleaning and replacing the bedding in the nesting box and chicken coop.
 Droppings on beddings need to be cleaned out to ensure that your chicken doesn’t get infected.
 For easy removal of droppings and dirt, you can select one with cleaning accessories.